jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/unregisteredUserProcessing/unregisteredUserProcessing.rst

    :width: 600
    :align: center

 5. Enter valid credentials and sign in.
-Authorization through third-party services is also available
+Authorization through third-party services is also available.
+Please note, that if you want to use Keycloak or Azure for the first time during this authorization, you will have to confirm your email.
+A confirmation code will be sent to your user email, which you will have to enter in a prompted modal window

 .. image:: pic_unregisteredUserProcessing/authForm.png
    :width: 600